sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-write-a-contract.md

 ## Functions

 ### Built-in Functions
-#### `assert`

-The most commonly used built-in function is `assert(condition: boolean, msg?: string)`.
-It throws an error if `condition` is false.
-A contract call is successful if and only if the first arugment `condition` passed to the functions is true for all `assert`s executed.

-You can also refer to [Built-ins](../getting-started/built-ins.md) for more detailed information.
+You can refer to [Built-ins](../getting-started/built-ins.md) for a full list of functions and libraries built into `scryptTS`.

 ### Whitelisted Functions
 Be default, all Javascript/TypeScript built-in functions and global variables are not allowed in `@method`s, except the following kinds.